 The importance of a good night’s rest can’t be overstated.
-There is a reason why depriving someone of sleep is a form of torture. woman sleeping
+There is a reason why depriving someone of sleep is a form of torture.

 Humans need regular periods of quality sleep to recharge, process the day’s experiences, file away memories and follow a normal circadian rhythm to regulate the body’s functions.